OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: A High Capacity for Science

 where $C_f$ expresses the fraction of background light which is not obstructed by the foreground gas \citep[e.g.,][]{Netzer1982,Arav1999,Arav2005,RiveraThorsen2015}.
 The COS LSF can affect the partial covering fractions of saturated absorption lines \citep[see, e.g., assessment by][their Appendix D, also Figure 3 of \citealt{Jennings2025}]{Flury2025a}.
 Incorporating both $C_f$ and $\epsilon$ as free parameters into the initial fit, we find that while the COS LSF and infilling by the $1194$ fluorescent line can account for some of the line profile depths, $C_f=0.82\pm0.03$ is necessary to provide an optimal description to the absorption features \citep[comparable to the $C_f=0.8$ obtained by][]{RiveraThorsen2015}.
 We also find $\epsilon=0.21\pm0.03$ necessary to describe the fluorescent line profile.

-We adjust the prior to require the column densities of each line component to agree within 0.05 dex standard deviation of the column densities of the same components in the other line, effectively enforcing the atomic data.
-Based on visual assessment of the line profiles, we further impose a Gaussian prior requiring the terminal velocity to agree with the apparent velocity at which the blue profile wing reaches the continuum ($\approx400$ \kms, accounting for the LSF) and the central velocity of the first pulse to agree with the velocity of the deepest trough ($\approx130$ \kms), both to within a standard deviation of four resolution elements.
-We also impose that each shell is relatively thin by requiring the width of each shell to be 15$\pm15$\% of the launch radius.
 We show the best-fit line profile in Figure \ref{fig:mrk1486_si2} and list the results in Table \ref{tab:examp_fits}.
 As a test of our assumption of spherical geometry, we predict the emergent fluorescent \ion{Si}{ii} $\lambda\lambda1194,1197$ lines using {\tt OutLines.Fluorescent} and the best-fit parameters from the posterior, which we show in Figure \ref{fig:mrk1486_si2}.